ligalahhezronn/ligalahhezronn/README.md

  🥇 Software Engineer <br>
  🎓 Studied [Computer Science](https://ligalah.com) at Masinde Muliro University of Science and Technology, Kenya <br>
  📚 Currently enhancing my knowledge of some amaizing technologies such as Clerk, TypeScript, Tailwind and React <br>
- ☎ If you have a bug, call me
+ ☎ If it's a bug, call me